mondem0/roblox-codex-test/README.md

 }
 ```

+### Tower stun loops

+Assign `Sound` (or `StunSound`) inside an enemy’s `TowerStunOnDeath` table to play a looping cue from every stunned tower while the effect is active.
+Sounds use the same descriptor format shown above and default to looping; include `Loop = false` inside the stun table if you only want a single playback.

 ### Tower fire sounds

 Set `FireSound` on a tower inside [`TowerConfigs.lua`](ReplicatedStorage/Modules/Config/TowerConfigs.lua) to trigger audio each time the tower attacks.
 Upgrades can override the base sound by defining their own `FireSound` entry—otherwise the tower keeps using the previous value.